redhat-openstack/openstack-puppet-modules/haproxy/README.md

 * `peers_name`: *Required.* Specifies the peer in which to add the load balancer.
 Valid options: a string containing the name of an HAProxy peer.

-* `ports`: *Required.* Specifies the port on which the load balancer sends connections to peers.
+* `port`: *Required.* Specifies the port on which the load balancer sends connections to peers.
 Valid options: a string containing a port number.

 * `server_names`: *Required unless the `collect_exported` parameter of your `haproxy::peers` resource is set to `true`.* Sets the name of the peer server as listed in the peers configuration block.
 Valid options: a string or an array.
 If you pass an array, it must contain the same number of elements as the array you pass to `ipaddresses`.
 Puppet pairs up the elements from both arrays and creates a peer for each pair of values.
 Default: the value of the `$::hostname` fact.